mayorandrew/book-translator/README.md

 ## Overview

-Book Translator is a frontend-only application designed to help language learners read books by providing side-by-side translations using the ChatGPT API.
+Book Translator is a frontend-only application designed to help language learners read books by providing side-by-side translations using the OpenAI API.

 The app features:

 - Input area for pasting book text
-- Translation via OpenAI's ChatGPT API
+- Translation via OpenAI API
 - Side-by-side display of the original and translated text
 - Streaming responses for instant feedback
 - Highlight individual words to get specific translations